natinusala/painless-linux/README.md

 * chromium browser
 * scripts to manage GPU clock profiles
 * SSH server enabled by default
-* automatic root filesystem resize to fit your SD card
+* automatic root filesystem expand to fit your SD card

 The default user is `alarm`, its password is `alarm`.
 The root password is `root`.